Society :

 [Target area]

-Target area: Ponnel District, Kandal Province, Cambodia
+Target area: Ponnel District, Kandal Province and surrounding rural areas in Cambodia

 [Support period]

-From FY2022 to FY2026
+From 2022 to 2027

 [Issues, measures, targets]